deeppavlov/DeepPavlov/docs/userdocs/slot_filling.rst

 this entity type provide a normalized form of the entity.*

 In this component, the Slot Filling task is solved by Levenshtein Distance search across all known entities of a given type.
-Example:

-There is an entity of "food" type:
+For example, there is an entity of "food" type:

 *chainese*